 This recipe is so delicious and very easy to make at home.

 There are so many health benefits to this recipe including immune boosting properties.
-This soup would be perfect for a sick day because it's good for you and easy to just throw together.
 I would definitely recommend giving this recipe a try!